esphome/esphome-docs/components/climate/thermostat.rst

             mode: HEAT_COOL

 - **preset_change**: (*Optional*, :ref:`Action <config-action>`): The action to call when the preset is changed.
-This will be called either when a user changes the mode through the HomeAssistant UI or through a call to ``climate.control``
+This will be called either when a user changes the mode through the Home Assistant UI or through a call to ``climate.control``

 .. code-block:: yaml